tudelft3d/Solar3Dcity/README.md

 + the software packages are not available for free, and
 + utilities that support data stored in [CityGML](http://en.wikipedia.org/wiki/CityGML) are seldom.

 I have created this utility to fill this gap.
-This experimental software prototype was developed as a part of my [PhD research](http://3d.bk.tudelft.nl/biljecki/phd.html).
+This experimental software prototype was developed as a part of my [PhD research](http://filipbiljecki.com/research/phd.html).

 Conditions for use
 ---------------------

 This software is free to use.
-You are kindly requested to acknowledge its use by citing it in a research paper you are writing, reports, and/or other applicable materials; and mentioning the [3D Geoinformation group at the Delft University of Technology](http://3d.bk.tudelft.nl/).
-If you used it for making a nice publication, then you are kindly requested cite this paper:
+You are kindly asked to acknowledge its use by citing it in a research paper you are writing, reports, and/or other applicable materials; and mentioning the [3D Geoinformation group at the Delft University of Technology](http://3d.bk.tudelft.nl/).
+If you used it for making a nice publication, please cite this paper:

 Biljecki, F., Heuvelink, G. B. M., Ledoux, H., & Stoter, J. (2015).
 Propagation of positional error in 3D GIS: estimation of the solar irradiation of building roofs.
 International Journal of Geographical Information Science, 29(12):2269-2294.
 DOI: http://doi.org/10.1080/13658816.2015.1073292